-The Survey and Evaluation Research unit is directed by Nancy Wolff and Chris Wyce.
-They are assisted by four full-time staff and six part-time research assistants.
+The Survey and Evaluation Research unit is directed by Siobhan Power and Chris Wyce.
+They are assisted by three full-time staff and a team of part-time research assistants.
 This Unit provides study and sample design consultation; designs questionnaires and cost-effective data collection strategies; manages data collection efforts; analyzes primary and secondary data; develops weighting and imputation strategies; collects and analyzes geographic information; and prepares reports and presentation.
 They have designed and implemented process and outcome evaluations, as well as data collection initiatives, in collaboration with the New Jersey Department of Corrections, New Jersey Department of Environmental Protection, New Jersey Department of Health and Human Services, New Jersey Division of Probation and Parole, New York City Department of Health, Pennsylvania Department of Corrections, and a variety of non-profit organizations.

 The BCSR has a long history of working with government and non-profit agencies to evaluate the impacts of new policies and programs targeted to address social needs.
 Our staff has conducted quasi-experimental studies, as well as randomized controlled trials to explore both the effectiveness and cost-effectiveness of newly implemented programs or policies by state agencies.
 When control groups are not feasible, we design pre-post studies that explore trend changes in key outcomes over time.
 Depending on the research questions, a single method, an appropriately scaled online survey, or a mixed methods approach, combining focus groups or expert interviews with a large-scale survey, may be recommended.
 Evaluation studies are designed and implemented in ways that meet the needs and budgets of our clients.